nextools/metarepo/packages/refun/readme.md

 ))
 ```

+Note that `label` is no longer available as a prop to the component.
+If you want to expand the props with extra ones instead of replacing them consider using [`mapWithProps`](#mapWithProps)

 ## `mapReducer`

 This function takes a reducer and an initial state factory, and passes down the `state` (spreaded as props) and the `dispatch` function.
 It employs the `useReducer` hook under the hood.